-Dramaturgs are often described as the ‘Midwives of Plays’, but sometimes we’re the Road Warden, and even the ‘Death Doula’ if some scene/character/ project needs to die in a respectful way.
+Dramaturgs are often described as the ‘Midwives of Plays’, but sometimes we’re the Road Wardens, and even the ‘Death Doulas’ if some scene/character/ project needs to die in a respectful way.

 Endings are hard.
-It’s my final blog and I feel the pressure to reach a rousing climax then denouement.
+This is my final blog and I feel the pressure to reach a rousing climax then denouement.
 I was going to re-read my last six blogs and do a summary in Blackout Poem form: you take the original text then blackout words and lines to create a new text.
 Unfortunately, I’m just too knackered.
-I remember I wrote something about lampreys, audits, masks, games, TV – dramaturg as lamprey, as auditor, as editor, as supporter, as masked Spirit Guide, as Server/Protector/Provocateur, as Road Warden – who knows when to STOP… and lay his burdens down.
+I remember I wrote something about lampreys, audits, masks, games, TV – dramaturg as lamprey, as auditor, as editor, historian, as cheer leader, as masked Spirit Guide, as Server/Protector/Provocateur, as Road Warden – who knows when to STOP… and lay his burdens down.

 My advice about endings is: forget about writing Scene 1, 2, 3, etc., in chronological order.
 Just hit the Hot Spots, where you feel the heat and have the visions, then write the ending early.
 For the workshop of my play Lovelock’s Dream Run, I had an okay Act 1, but Act 2 was a dog’s breakfast.
 My great dramaturg Murray Edmond advised me to rewrite the final scene first, then I’d have something to aim for.
 I did, it worked, then I just wrote Act 2 to get there.

-One question posed to me was: What is Indigenous Dramaturgy?
+One question posed to me this week was: What is Indigenous Dramaturgy?
 Here’s what we covered and some added extras: